 People with auditory processing dysfunction may hear sounds, but their brains have a hard time deciphering the message.

 Defective 3M Combat Arms Earplugs

-Because hearing loss and tinnitus are such prevalent problems for service members, the military provides standard-issue hearing protection, and earplugs are standard-issue across the services.
+Because hearing loss and tinnitus are such prevalent problems for service members, the military provides hearing protection such as earplugs, which are standard-issue across military branches.

-3M paid $9.1 million to the United States Department of Justice to resolve allegations, though they admitted no wrongdoing.
+In August 2022, a U.S. judge ruled that the bankruptcy of 3M’s subsidiary company would not prevent more than 230,000 lawsuits accusing it of selling defective earplugs to the U.S. military.
+3M paid $9.1 million to the United States Department of Justice to resolve allegations, though it admitted no wrongdoing.
 Since then, hundreds of veterans have filed lawsuits against 3M.